 Come back to your senses!
 Do you hear that bird sing?

 How can you hear the song and not hear the singer?

 How can you see the wave and not see the ocean?

 How can you see the dance and not see the dancer?”

 The thousands of people who attended Fr. de Mello’s workshops, and the thousands more who did not attend but who wished they

 could have, will surely consider it a great blessing that full-length conferences of this superbly gifted and eloquent speaker have been preserved.
 It is just the way he was, uninhibited by a TV studio or time limits.
 It is a priceless final gift he has left his friends.

 In the spirit of Anthony de Mello, S.J. and Francis Stroud, S.J.,

-Jonathan Galente and Desmond Towey, Trustees, deMello Spirituality Center, Fordham University Bronx, NY together present spiritual themes and exercises that can enrich and transform your life.
+Jonathan Galente and Desmond Towey, Trustees, DeMello Spirituality Center affiliated with The Church of the Epiphany together present spiritual themes and exercises that can enrich and transform your life.